GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/sending-a-notification-when-there-is-a-new-post/en.md

 Gato GraphQL can help us automate tasks in the application, such as sending a notification email to the admin when there is a new post.

-In this recipe we will explore a few examples.
+In this recipe we will explore two ways to achieve this.

 ## GraphQL query to send a notification email to the admin